usnistgov/metaschema/.github/ISSUE_TEMPLATE/README.md

-# OSCAL GitHub Issue Template Files
+# GitHub Issue Template Files

 This directory contains templates for creating new project issues in GitHub.
 The structure and contents of the directory are as follows: